 There are a virtually endless number of ways to listen to music these days.
 You can stream them, listen to the radio, watch music videos, and the old methods (like vinyl) are still humming along as they ever were.
-Sometimes, though, people like to just hit play and let it go without having to manage every little thing like playlists, play order, or anything like that.
+Sometimes, though, people like just to hit play and let it go without having to manage every little thing like playlists, play orders, or anything like that.
 Radio isn’t as popular as it used to be.
 However, it’s still a great way to discover new music and just chill out.
 Here are the best radio apps for Android right now.

 Price: Free (with ads)